donhuvy/react-16-the-complete-guide/react-with-http/README.md

 # Introduction

-This project corresponds to sections:
+This project corresponds to the following sections:

 - 9: Reaching out to the Web (Http / Ajax).
 - 11: Multi-Page-Feeling in a Sigle-Page-App: Routing